erwanM974/hibou_label/README.md

 ## Process options

-Additionally, one can specify in the header of a .hsf file a number of options that will then be used if this .hsf file is exploited in some algorithmic process.
+Additionally, one can specify in the header of a ".hsf" file a number of options that will then be used if this ".hsf" file is exploited in some algorithmic process.

 The "@analyze_option" section specifies options to be used when the model is exploited for the exploration of its possible executions with the "explore" command.